hgrecco/rvmath/README.rst

 2. **Do you plan tu support discrete distributions?**

    Yes, hopefully in the next version.
+But it is already supported in the code available at GitHub.

 3. **I have built my own distribution subclassing ``rv_continuous``, can I use it with rvmath?**